Pulse (2006 film): Plot

-Dex and Mattie visit Ziegler and find his room entirely plastered in red tape.
+Dex and Mattie visit Ziegler and find his room plastered in red tape.
 They believe that the red tape keeps the spirits out.
 Ziegler tells them of a project he worked on where he found "frequencies no one knew existed".
 Opening these frequencies somehow allowed the spirits to travel to the world of the living.
 Ziegler also tells them that these spirits "take away your will to live" and where to find the main server infected with the virus.

 Dex and Mattie find the server and upload Josh's fix, causing the system to crash and the spirits to vanish.
-Moments later, however, the system reboots and the spirits return, leaving Mattie and Dex with no option but to flee the city by car.
-Over the car radio, Mattie and Dex hear a report from the Army announcing the location of several "safe zones" where there are no Internet connections, cell phones, or televisions.
-As Dex and Mattie are driving to a safe zone, a voice-over from Mattie is heard saying "We can never go back.
+Moments later, however, the system reboots, and the spirits return, leaving Mattie and Dex with no option but to flee the city by car.
+Over the car radio, Mattie and Dex hear a report from the Army announcing the location of several "safe zones" with no Internet connections, cell phones, or televisions.
+As Dex and Mattie are driving to a safe zone, a voice-over from Mattie is heard saying, "We can never go back.
 The cities are theirs.
 Our lives are different now.
-What was meant to connect us to one another instead connected us to forces that we could have never imagined.
+What was meant to connect us instead connected us to forces that we could have never imagined.
 The world we knew is gone, but the will to live never dies.
 Not for us, and not for them".
-The film closes by showing various clips of abandoned cities, which includes a window of an apartment with Josh looking through it.
+The film closes by showing various clips of abandoned cities, which include a window of an apartment with Josh looking through it.